Titus Annius Milo

-Titus Annius Milo (died 48 BC) was a Roman political agitator.
+Titus Annius Milo (died 48 BC) was a Roman politician and agitator.
 The son of Gaius Papius Celsus, he was adopted by his maternal grandfather, Titus Annius Luscus.
 In 52 BC, he was prosecuted for the murder of Publius Clodius Pulcher and exiled from Rome.
 He was unsuccessfully defended by his friend, Marcus Tullius Cicero, in the speech Pro Milone.

 Career

 Milo was an ally of Pompey and of the Optimates.
 He organized bands of armed slaves, hired thugs and gladiators in opposition to Clodius, who supported Pompey's rival, Julius Caesar, and the Populares.
 The two opposing factions clashed in the streets of Rome between 57 BC and 52 BC.

 Cursus honorum

 Milo was tribune of the plebs in 57 BC.
 He took a prominent role in recalling Cicero from exile after Clodius had arranged for his exile the previous year.

 In 56 BC, Milo was charged with illegal violence by Clodius.
 He was defended by Cicero and Pompey (among others).
 The trial led to riots between Milo's and Clodius's supporters in the Forum.
 Pompey's opponents supported Clodius; they wanted to weaken Pompey.
 Eventually, Milo was acquitted.

 On 23 January 57 BC, Clodius tried to use a force of gladiators to block a move to recall Cicero from exile, but Milo arrested Clodius' gladiators.
 Milo was subsequently attacked by Clodius' gangs.
 Milo attempted to prosecute Clodius for carrying out this violence but was unsuccessful.
 Later that year he tried to prosecute Clodius again, but Clodius escaped by being elected aedile in 56 BC and so was immune from prosecution.

 Milo became praetor in 54 BC, and in that year, he married Fausta Cornelia, daughter of the dictator Lucius Cornelius Sulla, and the ex-wife of Gaius Memmius.

 In 53 BC, Milo made a bid for one of the consulships of the following year (he ran against Quintus Caecilius Metellus Scipio and Publius Plautius Hypsaeus, nominees of Pompey, who were running together) while Clodius was standing for the praetorship.
 Milo was a strong candidate for he had won popular support through largesse and the promotion of extravagant games, and he enjoyed the support of the Optimates.
 Pompey, however, gave his support to Milo's opponents.
 Plautius was an old quaestor of his and Scipio was his father-in-law.
 Meanwhile, Clodius feared he would achieve little as praetor if Milo were to become consul.
 Milo's and Clodius's supporters clashed in the streets of Rome leading to a breakdown of order.
 The elections were declared void because of the excessive use of the tribunes' vetoes which meant that 52 BC began with an interregnum.